compsocialscience/summer-institute/2025/lake-como/index.md

 Participation is restricted to advanced Ph.D. students, postdoctoral researchers, and junior faculty (within 7 years of their Ph.D).
 We welcome applicants from all backgrounds and fields of study.
 About 15-20 participants will be invited.
 Most participants are expected to fully attend and participate in the entire 14-day program, but we are open to alternative arrangements for faculty members.

-Application materials are due on 31st of March 2025.
+Application materials are due on 5th of May 2025.

 [//]: # (ORGANIZERS: feel free to add a link to your application materials or your SICSS apply page above.)